 Nominee must be an APS member.
 Current council members of APS are not eligible for this award, and senior editors are not eligible in their area of responsibility.

-- Send your one-page nomination letter (saved as a .pdf document) to the Senior Councilor-at Large on or before May 29 (extended from May 15).
+- Send your one-page nomination letter (saved as a .pdf document) to the Senior Councilor-at Large on or before June 30 each year.

 - Nominating letter to include a description of your nominee’s recent volunteer activities (within the last five years) and how the nominee excelled in the quality, timeliness, and/or scope of these activities.

-- The recipient(s) will be recognized at the APS Annual Meeting.
+- Recipient(s) will be recognized at the APS Annual Meeting.

 Outstanding Volunteer Awardees